PharmGKB/PharmCAT/src/scripts/preprocessor/test/README.md

 ## Explanation of files

 ### 1. Test files for bcftools and the preprocessing scripts
-1. test.vcf.gz
+1. test.vcf.bgz
 2. reference.Sample_1.preprocessed.vcf
 3. reference.Sample_2.preprocessed.vcf
-4. reference.missing_pgx_var.vcf.gz
+4. reference.missing_pgx_var.vcf.bgz

-_"test.vcf.gz"_ are designed for tests on bcftools version as well as the PharmCAT VCF preprocessor.
-The output from the VCF preprocessor should match the content in *reference.Sample_1.preprocessed.vcf*, *reference.Sample_2.preprocessed.vcf*, and *reference.missing_pgx_var.vcf.gz*.
+_"test.vcf.bgz"_ are designed for tests on bcftools version as well as the PharmCAT VCF preprocessor.
+The output from the VCF preprocessor should match the content in *reference.Sample_1.preprocessed.vcf*, *reference.Sample_2.preprocessed.vcf*, and *reference.missing_pgx_var.vcf.bgz*.

 ### 2. Test files for the VCF proprocessing script - Performance